tiaanduplessis/keycloak-theme-starter/README.md

 3. Go to the “Themes” tab in “Realm Settings”
 4. Select “starter” as your login theme, and click on “Save”

 The theme will now be used for all Keycloak log in screens on your realm - including logging in to the admin console.
-If you sign out, you should see the Lesson Desk themed log in screen.
+If you sign out, you should see the themed log in screen.

 ### Emails